Awards and prizes

-Our annual awards recognise excellence and achievement through research and teaching in the field of International Studies.
-Winning a BISA award can provide a platform to further your career.
+Our annual prizes recognise excellence and achievement through research and teaching in the field of International Studies.
+Winning a BISA prize can provide a platform to further your career.
 You’ll gain valuable recognition amongst the International Studies community and help our community by sharing best practice.
-Our awards are presented at our annual conference each year.
+Our prizes are presented at our annual conference each year.

 Distinguished Contribution Prize

-Our Distinguished Contribution Prize recognises contribution to the promotion of excellence in the discipline of International Studies over a substantial period of time.
+Our Distinguished Contribution Prize recognises sustained contributions to the promotion of excellence in the discipline of International Studies over the course of a career.

 Susan Strange Best Book Prize